Immigration Library - Visa Revalidation FAQ

 Q: What is a valid U.S. status?

-A: A valid U.S. status means that you are authorized by the USCIS to remain within the U.S. during the authorized period of time.
+A: A valid U.S. status means that you are authorized by the USCIS (formerly the INS) to remain within the U.S. during the authorized period of time.

 Q: What is the relationship between a U.S. visa and U.S. status?

-A: A visa is a permit that gives you permission to apply for U.S. status at a U.S. port of entry.
+A: A visa is a permit that gives you permission to apply for U.S. status at the border for U.S. admission.
 U.S. status gives you permission to remain within the U.S. Generally, an alien may not obtain U.S. status without first obtaining a visa.
-First, an alien must obtain a visa at a U.S. consular office located abroad.
-Once the visa is obtained, the alien applies with Customs and Border Patrol or the USCIS at the U.S. port of entry for U.S. status (i.e., permission to remain in the U.S.).
+First, an alien must obtain a visa at a U.S. Consulate office located abroad.
+Once the visa is obtained, the alien applies to the USCIS at U.S. borders for U.S. status (i.e., permission to remain in the U.S.).

 Q: Is it possible to have an expired U.S. visa but a valid U.S. status?

 A: Yes.
-If an alien is granted permission to remain within the U.S. at the port of entry, he/she has a valid U.S. status.
+If an alien is granted permission to remain within the U.S. at the border, he/she has a valid U.S. status.

 If the expiration date for the alien's permission to stay in the U.S. is later than the expiration date for the alien's visa, the alien has a valid U.S. status but an expired visa.

-Q: I am here in the U.S .with a valid status and do not have a valid visa.
-If I apply for a visa at a U.S. consulate in my home country, do I risk not being able to obtain a visa?
+Q: I am here in the US with a valid status and do not have a valid visa.
+If I apply a visa at a U.S. Consulate in my home country, do I risk not being able to obtain a visa?

-A: Yes, obtaining a visa from a U.S. consulate is not guaranteed.
-A U.S. consular officer may approve or deny your application for a visa for a number of reasons.
+A: Yes, obtaining a visa from an U.S. Consulate is not guaranteed.
+A U.S. Consular may approve or deny your application for a visa for any reason.

 Q: What is Visa Revalidation?

-A: Visa Revalidation is a procedure where aliens with valid U.S. status, who wish to travel outside the U.S. for a brief period of time, may renew their visas without leaving the U.S., provided that they qualify for visa revalidation.
+A: Visa Revalidation is a procedure where aliens with a valid U.S. status who wish to travel outside the U.S. for a brief period of time may renew their visas without leaving the U.S. provided they qualify.

 Q: What are the benefits of Visa Revalidation?